evtimtakev/vtrail/README.md

 ## Acknowledgements

-- This project is base on the opne sourcce API Hermesv2 - https://github.com/evtimtakev/HermesV2
+- This project is base on the open source API Hermesv2 - https://github.com/evtimtakev/HermesV2